MTA Logo

 Helvetica is the official font of the modern MTA (Metropolitan Transportation Authority) logo.
 The geometrically even letters perfectly fit into the strict style of visual identity.
 They are bold and do not contain serifs.
 In the first versions, the typeface was custom.

-The corporate palette of the brand is built on several shades of blue: sky-blue, neutral, and cobalt.
-All of them complement white excellently, serving as its background or, conversely, acting as the primary color, as they are used for the text.
+The brand’s corporate palette is built on several shades of blue: sky-blue, neutral, and cobalt.
+All of them complement white excellently, serving as its background or, conversely, as the primary color when used for the text.

 MTA (Metropolitan Transportation Authority) Symbol